Lewis-Trowbridge/Our-Destiny/README.md

 For a more detailed list:

+* Redo the authentication process to make it more usable in GUI designs
+*  Maybe get a better solution to instanced items if we can think of one

 * Implement the rest of the "Destiny2" endpoints
 * Implement the "GroupV2" endpoints
 * Implement the "User" endpoints